-Diversity Programs host the following events annually and a variety of other events throughout the year.
+Diversity and Inclusion Programs hosts the following events annually and a variety of other events throughout the year.

 Black History Month